stsievert/salmon/paper/paper.md

 successfully to characterize human perceived similarity between faces [@faceverification], vehicles [@vehicles] and shoes [@tackl].

-Experimentalists required an inordinate number of human responses (about 10,000) to produce an accurate embedding when making a similarity map in
+Typically, experimentalists require an inordinate number of human responses (about 10,000) to produce an accurate embedding when making a similarity map in
 $d=2$ dimensions of $n = 50$ chemistry molecules [@chem].
 The number of human responses required will change like scale like